UoA-CARES/cares_reinforcement_learning/docs/stats/faq.md

 For a solid general benchmark, target 10–15 tasks and 10 seeds per algorithm per task.
 Increase seeds when variability is high or expected effects are modest.

+## Why isn't statistical significance enough?

+Statistical significance alone does not describe the magnitude or practical importance of an improvement.
+The CARES RL Statistical Tool therefore emphasises effect estimates (IQM, Probability of Improvement, Mean Superiority) together with confidence intervals, using hypothesis tests only as supplementary evidence.

 --8<-- "include/links.md"